 Belfast Castle is set on the lower slope in the Cavehill Country Park in North Ireland and offers gorgeous views of Belfast city and Belfast Lough.
 The burnt sienna coloured sandstone castle has a beautiful sweeping style grey-brown staircase that winds up and down creating a striking contrast… you can almost imagine a princess descending those stairs!!

-The castle is a good example of the Scottish Renaissance-style architecture.
-The castle is surrounded by formally landscaped gardens and park.
+The castle is a good example of Scottish Renaissance-style architecture.
+The castle is surrounded by formally landscaped gardens and a park.
 The main building is spread over 2 floors and there are semi-circular round towers at each of the corners.
 Cave Hill (11-mile long-range stretching between Newtownabbey and Lisburn) and its statuesque outline that rises 1207 feet above sea level can be seen from any part of the city, is as big an attraction as the Castle!!

 The 5 caves built into the sides of the cliffs are said to contain a plethora of archaeological and natural wonders and these gave the hill its name.
 A visit to the Belfast Castle and the Cave Hill Country Park combines history, nature and entertainment is hard to resist cocktail!!